LouisDo2108/Awesome-Continual-Learning-for-Information-Retrieval/README.md

 # Awesome Continual Learning for Information Retrieval

-Continual Learning (CL) (also known as Incremental or Lifelong Learning) in Information Retrieval (IR) remains underexplored, but is gaining increasing attention, motivating the need for a well-curated collection of relevant literature.
+Continual Learning (CL) (also known as Incremental Learning or Lifelong Learning) in Information Retrieval (IR) remains underexplored, but is gaining increasing attention, motivating the need for a well-curated collection of relevant literature.

 This repository aims to serve as a resource for the IR community and related research areas.